top of page

 Animals often form friendships with each other (and even with other species).
 Horses have favorite equine companions in the pasture, and cows and goats have similar associations.
 Dogs have canine buddies, cats have feline chums, and both birds and fish are known to form favored associations with other individuals.

 I recently read an account of friendships among vampire bats.
 Vampires roost in groups and sally forth to get blood meals from mammals or birds.
 A long-term study of vampires in Panama involved a team of investigators.
-The team marked individual bats, often with electronic sensors, and could tell what eavh bat was doing.
+The team marked individual bats, often with electronic sensors, and could tell what each bat was doing.
 They also spent some time lying on the ground under a colony in a hollow tree, making direct observations.

 Over many years of study, the team learned that blood meals are often shared among relatives in the roost, although that was far less important than other interactions.
 Feeding interactions sometimes developed from mutual grooming, but that was just a beginning.